varianter/vibes/backend/README.md

   * This adds a database container
 * Run from your IDE, or `dotnet run`

+## Swagger API Auth
+By default, the API endpoints requires authorization by a token acquired by the SSO Auth token from Azure AD.

+To override and disable this in development mode, set `"DisableAuthAd": true` in `appsettings.local.json`.

 # Database config
 For localhost, the connection-string is just set with and SQL identity based on your docker-compose file.